ruslan-bikkinin/appcenter-sdk-cordova-docs/getting-started.md

     cordova plugin add cordova-plugin-appcenter-push
     ```

-	The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **cordova-plugin-appcenter-analytics** and **cordova-plugin-appcenter-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **appcenter** provides general purpose App Center [APIs__REFER_TO_Sdk\Other APIs\Cordova](), useful for multiple services.
+	The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **cordova-plugin-appcenter-analytics** and **cordova-plugin-appcenter-crashes** make sense to add to almost every app, as they provide value with no additional setup required.

 2. Link the plugins to the Cordova app